HEAT WAVES CAUSING HEALTH

-Step 2: Evaluation of global simulations of mean surface air temperature over historical period using the observations and several reanalysis products in order to evaluate the observational uncertainty as well.
+Step 2: Global simulations of mean surface air temperature over historical period were evaluated using the observations and several reanalysis products in order to evaluate the observational uncertainty as well.

 Step 4: The methodology used for calculating the EHF to both observations and simulations over the historical period was applied.

-Step 5: Sub-select the Australian region and check/compare heat wave metrics against the Bureau of Meteorology high-quality observational data set.
+Step 5: The Australian region was sub-selected and heat wave metrics were checked and compared against the Bureau of Meteorology high-quality observational data set.

-Step 6: Using the remaining model simulations, calculate future EHF characteristics under high and low emission scenario.
+Step 6: Using the remaining model simulations, future EHF characteristics were calculated under high and low emission scenarios.